Shahrene/Project-1/README.md

 - Make code DRY-er!
 - I have made the board as responsive as possible but would like to add media queries so the game will look good on a smaller device.
+- Not compatible with browsers such as Firefox currently, would like to work out why

 ![Game Screenshot](GameScreenshot1.png)